More cover for critical illness claimants and children

 It's not just the number and quality of condition definitions that should be considered when comparing critical illness policies.

-Cover can differ in other ways and checking these can help employers get the protection they need.
+Cover can differ in other ways and checking these can help clients get the protection they need.

 How good is the cover for the most common claims?